Post: 5 Steps to Integrate Advocacy Platforms with ATS/CRM

 - KPIs: Define the numbers you’ll track — referral conversion rate, time-to-hire for advocated candidates, cost-per-hire versus non-advocacy channels, advocate participation rate.
 If you can’t name the metric, you can’t build the integration that captures it.

 - Data ownership: Establish which system is the system of record for each data type.
-Candidate records typically live in the ATS.
+Candidate records live in the ATS.
 Advocate profiles and content performance live in the advocacy platform.
 Ambiguity here causes duplication conflicts later.

 - Compliance boundaries: Identify which data fields are regulated — candidate PII, location data, consent records — and document the consent mechanism that permits cross-system data sharing.
 Review our legal and compliance requirements for employee advocacy before finalizing your data scope.